aoruize/aoruize/README.md

 # Hey there! 👋
-Founding engineer at [Omni](https://omnilabs.ai/) & studying ECE at UToronto.
+I'm a founding engineer at [Omni](https://omnilabs.ai/) & studying ECE at UToronto.

 - Building [💬 Omni Chat](https://omnilabs.ai/chat)—ChatGPT for your documents.
 - Upload unlimited personal or team files, and Omni responds using *your knowledge.*